alchemistry/alchemtest/src/alchemtest/gmx/water_particle/descr.rst

 Gromacs: water particle
 =========================

-Free energy Estimation of a water particle between to hydrophilic surfaces
+Free energy estimation of a water particle between to hydrophilic surfaces

 Notes
 -----